Your Financial Aid Offer

 - New Students

 - Students newly admitted to SSU will receive an email notifying them when they can view their award offer in MySSU.
 Until you’ve been admitted, paid your Enrollment Reservation Deposit (ERD), and been granted full student access to registration, the email will be sent to the personal email address on file with SSU.
-Once you have a Seawolf Email account, all email that we send you will go to your Seawolf Email address.
+Once you have a SSU Email account, all email that we send you will go to your SSU Email address.
 If you do not have a valid personal email address at the time your award offer is constructed, we will mail a letter notifying you that your award offer can be viewed through MySSU.
 Detailed instructions on accessing MySSU are available at the Using MySSU web page in our Help Book.

 - Continuing Students